 Lastly, an organization will want to configure network clients to use 802.1x authentication with Group Policy.
 They can customize user attributes and set network permissions that determine a user’s role in the organization and what resources they have access to.
 This can be as specific or general as needed to fit the needs of the organization but should always be more complex than one universal group policy.

-Using Microsoft NPS in the Cloud
+Hosting Microsoft NPS in the Cloud

 As stated above, NPS and AD were not designed for cloud-based network authentication.
 It’s traditionally an on-premise RADIUS solution, and using it to manage cloud-based resources will require many additional network add-ons and a significant amount of time and resources from IT.
 We’ve seen this as a significant issue organizations face when they want to move their Active Directory to the cloud and use Azure while still supporting 802.1x.

-In order to operate NPS in the cloud, you need to combine Windows NPS as a RADIUS proxy with a cloud-based RADIUS solution.
+In order to host NPS in the cloud, you need to combine Windows NPS as a RADIUS proxy with a cloud-based RADIUS solution.
 A user would send their authentication request to the cloud RADIUS, and in turn, it would be forwarded to NPS for final authentication.

 This process requires specific configuration of RADIUS policies to match NPS.
 Settings such as the EAP method, what Event Logs to record, the network adapters that authentication requests would traffic, and more.
 Once configured, users would send their authentication requests to the cloud-based RADIUS and it would be authenticated securely with Microsoft NPS.